crossplane/docs/content/master/concepts/managed-resources.md

 resource's annotations at the same time.
 If the provider couldn't update the creation annotations after it created the resource, it also couldn't update the `crossplane.io/external-name` annotation.

+{{<hint "important">}}
+The safest thing for a provider to do when it detects that it might have leaked a resource is to stop and wait for human intervention.

+This ensures the provider doesn't create duplicates of the leaked resource.
+Duplicate resources can be costly and dangerous.
+{{</hint>}}

 {{<hint "tip">}}
 If a resource has a `cannot determine creation result` error, inspect the